vippsas/vipps-login-api/vipps-login-api.md

 ### Using Vipps Login in native applications

-Web-views should not be used when using Vipps Login in a native application.
-Instead, the user should be redirected using an external browser openend by/within the app.
+Web views should not be used when using Vipps Login in a native application.
+Instead, the user should be redirected using an external browser opened by or within the app.

 Android: Use [Custom Tabs](https://developer.chrome.com/multidevice/android/customtabs) or fallback to open external browser on user's device.